mmichlin66/mimcss-site/guide/introduction.md

 - Type safety and autocompletion support for CSS property values to eliminate misspellings.
 - Using numbers for default units of length, angle, percent and other CSS property types.
 - Using Booleans, numbers, tuples, arrays, objects and functions (in addition to strings) when specifying CSS property values to increase convenience and eliminate misspellings.
-- Convenience functions for specifying complex property values (e.g. colors, images, filters, shapes, calc(), etc.)
+- Convenience functions for specifying complex property values for colors, images, filters, transforms, shapes, calc(), etc. in type-safe manner.
 - Type-safe support for CSS filter, transform, shape, gradient, counter and other functions.
 - Access to CSSRule-derived objects for direct rule and property manipulation.
 - Several built-in mechanisms for scheduling DOM writing activities as well as the ability to write custom scheduling mechanisms.